tangtian8/anthropic/clean.md

 Already, we've opened up a _ton_ of possibilities!
 Spring AI is a concise and powerful component model, and Claude is a very brilliant chat model, with which we've integrated our data and our tools.
 Ideally, though, we should be able to consume tools in a uniform fashion, without being coupled so much to a particular programming model.
 In November 2025, Anthropic released an update to Claude Desktop that featured a new network protocol called Model Context Protocol (MCP).
 MCP provides a convenient way for the model to benefit from tools regardless of the language in which they were written.
 There are two flavors of MCP: STDIO and HTTP streaming over server-sent events (SSE).

 The result has been very positive!
 Since its launch we've witnessed a Cambrian explosion of new MCP services - .
-There are countles MCP sercices.
+There are countless MCP sercices.
 There are countless directories of MCP services.
 And now, we're starting to see a proliferation of directories of directories of new MCP services!
 And it all redounds to our benefit; each MCP service is a new trick you can teach your model.
 There are MCP services for Spring Batch, Spring Cloud Config Server, Cloud Foundry, Heroku, AWS, Google Cloud, Azure, Microsoft Office, Github, Adobe, etc. There are MCP services that let you render 3D scenes in Blender3D.
 There are MCP services which in turn connect any number of other integrations and services, including those in Zapier, for example.

 And now, we're going to add one more to the mix.
-Let's extract out the scheduling algorithm as an MCP service and reuswe it thusly.
-Hit the [Spring Initializr](https://start.spring.io) and select `Web` and `Model Context Protocol Server`.
+Let's extract out the scheduling algorithm as an MCP service and reuse it thusly.
+Hit the [Spring Initializr](https://start.spring.io) and select `GraalVM Native Support`, `Web` and `Model Context Protocol Server`.
 Choose Java 24 (or later) and Apache Maven.
 Name the project `scheduler`.
 Hit `Generate` and then open the project inside the resulting `.zip` file in your favorite IDE.

 Cut and paste the `DogAdoptionScheduler` to the bottom of the new project.
 Add the following definition to the main class (`SchedulerApplication.java`):